Execorn/papyr/README.md

 python3 papyr.py --slideshow next
 python3 papyr.py --slideshow prev
 ```
-The daemon will automatically use your latest settings.
-If you change the order while the daemon is running, you must restart it to see the new order take effect.

 #### In-App Hotkeys
 - **`Enter` / `Double-Click`**: Set selected wallpaper and close.
 - **`Spacebar`**: Show a full-screen preview of the selected wallpaper.
 - **`Esc`**: Close without setting.
+- **`Tab` / `Shift+Tab`**: Switch focus between the Search Bar and the wallpaper grid.
-- **`Arrow Keys`**: Navigate the grid.
+- **`Arrow Keys`**: Navigate the grid (when it has focus).
 - **`Delete`**: Move the selected wallpaper to the ignore list.
 - **`Ctrl+I`**: Toggle between the main view and the ignored wallpapers view.
 - **`Ctrl+J` / `Ctrl+K`**: Move the selected wallpaper down or up in the order.

 ## Development Journey & Problems Encountered
-This project was a significant learning experience, particularly when working with the modern GTK4 toolkit.
-Several features turned out to be far more complex than anticipated.
-Documenting these challenges is important for transparency and for any future developers.

-*   **GTK4 API Versioning:** The most significant hurdle was the rapid evolution of the GTK4 API.
-Many methods that were present in early versions or in online tutorials (`set_reorderable`, `get_children`) were deprecated or removed.
-This led to numerous `AttributeError` crashes and required multiple rewrites of core UI components to use more fundamental and stable APIs.

-*   **Drag-and-Drop Implementation:** This feature was rebuilt from scratch five times.
-The final, working implementation uses a much simpler `GestureDrag`, which proved to be more direct and reliable, although it does not provide the "move out of the way" animation.
-This was a compromise for the sake of stability and correctness.

-*   **Configuration Parsing:** A subtle bug where the `close_on_unfocus` setting was always `True` was traced back to a TOML specification detail: boolean values must be lowercase (`true`/`false`), not capitalized as they are in Python.

-*   **Concurrency:** Early versions suffered from a race condition where the UI thread would try to load a thumbnail before the background thread had finished writing it, causing `GdkPixbuf` errors.
-This was solved by making the file creation atomic (writing to a `.tmp` file and then renaming it).
+-   **GTK4 Event Handling:** A significant challenge was architecting the keyboard event system.
+Early attempts with a single, central controller led to a cascade of unpredictable bugs where focus would be lost, the search bar would stop accepting text, or scrolling would fail after certain actions.
+The final, stable architecture uses a much simpler model where focus is explicitly passed between the search bar and the wallpaper grid (`Tab` key), allowing each widget to handle its own input (typing, arrow key navigation) without interference.
+-   **Concurrency and Race Conditions:** Many UI bugs, such as scrolling jumping to the top of the list after reordering an item, were traced to race conditions.
+The fixes required using `GLib.idle_add` to defer UI updates like grabbing focus or scrolling until after GTK had finished its current processing and drawing cycle, ensuring the UI was in a stable state.
+-   **`GtkPopoverMenu` Stability:** The right-click context menu would intermittently crash the application.
+This was traced to a memory management error where the menu was parented to a temporary widget (`GtkFlowBoxChild`) that could be destroyed.
+The solution was to parent the menu to the main application window itself, ensuring its stability.

 ## Future Development (TODO)
+- [ ] **Custom Script Integration:** Add a `post_set_script` option to run custom commands after a wallpaper is set.
+- [ ] **Wallpaper History:** Implement a view (`Ctrl+H`) to show recently used wallpapers.
-- [ ] **Animated Drag-and-Drop:** Revisit the `DragSource`/`DropTarget` APIs to correctly implement the "move out of the way" animation, which was sacrificed for stability.
+- [ ] **Animated Drag-and-Drop:** Revisit `Gtk.DragSource` to implement smoother drag-and-drop animations.
-- [ ] **More Setters:** Add support for other wallpaper utilities like `hyprpaper`, `wbg` (for Wayland) and `xfconf-query` (for XFCE).
-- [ ] **Multi-Monitor Support:** Allow setting different wallpapers for each monitor via the right-click menu.
-- [ ] **Online Sources:** Add the ability to pull wallpapers from sources like Unsplash or wallhaven.cc.
-- [ ] **Packaging:** Create a `setup.py` for easier installation via `pip` and potentially a `PKGBuild` for Arch Linux users.
+- [ ] **Packaging:** Create a `setup.py` and a `PKGBUILD` for easier installation.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.